bucs445fall2025/project-team-rocket/sprints/ch3_sprint/sprint.md

 ## **Application Stack:**
 Frontend will use React library, probably with CSS for UI.
-Backend API will use Python, likely with Flask framework.
+Backend API will use Python with Flask framework.
-Backend DB will use PostgreSQL.
+Backend DB will use SQLite.

 ### **Libraries/Frameworks:**